LiuXinyi1802/simudyne-maven-java-spark/README.md

-# Simudyne Implementation of Chain Bankruptcy Model

-This is an agent-based chain bankruptcy model built in the Simudyne SDK and based on the work by Professor Izumi at University of Tokyo publication can be found here: https://link.springer.com/article/10.1007/s42001-019-00041-z
+This is an agent-based model built based on a chain bankruptcy model from Hamawaki et al.

+It has some novelty aspects to improve this model and make it more assess to the real banking system.
+For instance, it introduce a systemic shock and continuous monitoring the contagion risks in the banking system.
+In addition it employ a heterogeneous structure and distinguish the different bank sizes.

+This model is used to further explore the connectivity and centrality in banking system when facing systemic shocks.

+#Run the model:

+run the main